eoringe/barista_coffee_app/RAILWAY_DEPLOYMENT.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your repository
-5. Railway will automatically detect the Dockerfile and start building
+5. Railway will detect your PHP application and set it up

 ### 3. Configure Environment Variables